Jamie Oliver: Views and criticism

-Oliver has spoken out against Marco Pierre White, who has been critical of Oliver in the past, and the swearing of Gordon Ramsay.
+Oliver has spoken out against Marco Pierre White, who has been critical of Oliver in the past, and at the profanity with which chef Gordon Ramsay speaks to his staff.

 In February 2017, Oliver criticised the Red Tractor scheme, earning the ire of farming leaders, such as Minette Batters, the president of the NFU.
 Oliver said: "Chickens are bred to grow fast with a high ratio of meat to bone, but this makes them heavy so they can struggle to walk...I think people would be shocked by the reality of what we are buying...I personally wouldn't feed it to my kids."
 Batters responded: "There are a lot of people on tight budgets and they must not be disadvantaged in all of this.
 It is about making sure we can provide quality affordable, safe, traceable food to everybody regardless of budgets, regardless of background."

 In 2005, Oliver was widely criticised by animal rights groups for slaughtering a lamb on his TV show without first stunning it, with PETA stating that it showed to the public problems with the methods used within slaughterhouses.
 PETA spokesman Sean Gifford said that it was hoped the footage "could turn the more die-hard carnivore into a vegetarian".
 TV regulator Ofcom reported seven complaints from the public.

-In 2020, YouTuber and comedian Nigel Ng via his character Uncle Roger criticized Jamie Oliver's egg fried rice recipe video for using several unconventional and allegedly inauthentic ingredients and techniques.
-The video went viral and currently has 30 million views, and ignited conversations regarding Jamie Oliver's pattern of presenting inauthentic recipes of international cuisines.

 Awards and honours

 On 13 May 2001, Oliver's series The Naked Chef won the BAFTA award for Best Feature at the prestigious 2001 British Academy Television Awards, held at the Grosvenor House Hotel in Park Lane, London.

-In June 2003, Oliver was awarded the MBE in the Queen's Birthday Honours.
+In June 2003, Oliver was appointed MBE in the Queen's Birthday Honours.

 On 21 August 2010, Oliver won an Emmy for Jamie Oliver's Food Revolution at the 62nd Primetime Creative Arts Emmy Awards.
 The series tackled the problem of childhood obesity in America.

 In 2013, Oliver was awarded an Honorary Fellowship by the Royal College of General Practitioners for his work in tackling childhood obesity by improving the nutritional value of school dinners.

 In 2019, Oliver was awarded the Order of the Star of Italy with the rank of Knight.
 The investiture took place at the Italian embassy in 2021.